 - Free bonus (e.g. personal training, supplements)

-- Discounts (check out our pricing articles for more info on this topic)
+- Discounts (check out our pricing article for more info)

 Timing Your Gym Promos